andrew-bacon/andrew-bacon.github.io/courses/PHIL236/236Exercises.md

 2. Could a hand in otherwise empty space be left or right in virtue of its relation to a Euclidean space?
 Explain your answer using the tests for definability we have studied in previous classes.

+## Topic 5

+### Reading

+The Leibniz Clark correspondence (in dropbox).
+Leibniz's second letter to Clark section 1, Clark's second reply, section 1.
+Leibniz's third letter to Clark section 1-section 7, paying special attention to section 5 and section 6.

+Maudlin Chapter 2.

+### Exercises

+1. Is a ball in empty Euclidean space a homomorph, or an enantomorph?

+2. What about a hand in empty Euclidean space?

+3. What about a hand in Moebius space (the 3d analogue of a Moebius strip)?

+4. What about a hand in four dimensional space?

+5. Are there any enantomorphs in four dimensional space?

+6. Are there are enantomorphs in Moebius space?